llmrb/llm/README.md

 can throw at the prompt and have them be understood automatically.

 A prompt can also have multiple parts, and in that case, an array is given as a prompt.
-Each element is considered to part of the prompt:
+Each element is considered to be part of the prompt:

 ```ruby
 #!/usr/bin/env ruby